fbpx

 Car Accident Compensation California

-Being in a car accident can be, at best, an unpleasant experience and, at worst, fatal.
-In California, there are specific laws related to car accidents that you should be aware of, just in case you get into a wreck.
-After a car crash, you get one chance to obtain the maximum amount of compensation you deserve for your injuries and any damage done to your vehicle.
-Hiring an experienced car accident attorney will be key to procuring a substantial settlement or favorable verdict in your case.
-Curtis Legal Group has extensive experience successfully litigating motor vehicle accident claims.
-We are ready to protect your rights to fair compensation.
+After a car crash, you get one chance to obtain the maximum amount of car accident compensation you deserve for your medical bills, and any property damage done to your vehicle.
+Hiring an experienced car accident attorney will be the best key to procuring a substantial settlement or favorable verdict in your case.

 To ensure you are preserving your legal rights and are able to recover financial damages, you must know what to do when you get in a car accident in California.
 Most importantly, you must follow all state laws regarding car accidents.
 This includes reporting the accident to the California Highway Patrol or local police department within 24 hours if anyone involved was injured or killed.
 If you are able to, call the police while you are still at the scene of the accident and obtain a copy of the police report.
 You will also need to make a report to the California Department of Motor Vehicles (DMV) within 10 days of the accident, outside of the police report, if there were any injuries, fatalities, or property damage worth more than $750.
 On top of this, you should notify your insurance company as soon as possible that the accident occurred.